xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-plugin-windows.md

 This tutorial shows you how to install and run **Katalon TestOps – Jenkins** plugin for Web UI testing on Windows platform.

+> You can learn how to set up and run your Katalon tests on a Jenkins server by attending [Refine your CI/CD Pipeline with Automated Testing course](https://academy.katalon.com/courses/automated-testing-cicd-pipeline/?utm_source=kat_docs_testops_jenkins&utm_medium=top_link&utm_campaign=academy_promotion)

 ## Run a Freestyle Jenkins project

 ### Prerequisites